 - the Manager prepares forecasts and management accounts that allow the Board to assess the Company's activities and review its investment performance; - the Board and Manager have agreed clearly defined investment criteria, specified levels of authority and exposure limits.
-Reports on these areas, including performance statistics and investment valuations, are submitted regularly to the Board; - the Manager's evaluation procedure and financial analysis of the companies concerned include detailed appraisal and due diligence; - the compliance director of the Manager reviews continually the Manager's operations; - written agreements are in place that specifically define the roles and responsibilities of the Manager and other third party service providers; - clearly documented contractual arrangements exist in respect of any activities that have been delegated to external professional organisations; - the Committee carries out a bi-annual assessment of internal controls by considering reports from the Manager, including oversight of Maven's whistleblowing policy, its internal control and compliance functions, and taking account of events since the relevant period end; and - the compliance function of the Manager reports bi-annually to the Committee and has direct access to the Directors at any time.
+Reports on these issues, including performance statistics and investment valuations, are submitted regularly to the Board; - the Manager's evaluation procedure and financial analysis of the companies concerned include detailed appraisal and due diligence; - the compliance function of Maven reviews the Manager's operations on an ongoing basis; - written agreements are in place which specifically define the roles and responsibilities of the Manager and other third party service providers; - clearly documented contractual arrangements exist in respect of any activities that have been delegated to external professional organisations;

+- the Committee carries out a bi-annual assessment of internal controls by considering reports from the Manager, including oversight of Maven's whistleblowing policy, its internal control and compliance functions, and taking account of events since the relevant period end; and - the compliance function of the Manager reports bi-annually to the Risk Committee and has direct access to the Directors at any time.